-Bruce Chen is a Lecturer in Deakin Law School.
+Bruce Chen is a Senior Lecturer in Deakin Law School.

 Bruce's research and teaching interests are in human rIghts law, public law, and statutory interpretation.